-17 (1) A member of the public, body or an organ of state, including a member

-- of the Service, who wishes to lodge a complaint must submit the complaint to the Chairperson in writing. - (2) A complaint made on behalf of another person may be lodged with the Chairperson, provided that the person on whose behalf a complaint is lodged consents thereto in writing. - (3) The requirement of consent shall not apply if the person on whose behalf a complaint is lodged is for some reason of legal incapacity unable to do so, or where the Chairperson has, in his or her sole discretion, authorized a deviation from this requirement. - (4) A complaint must be signed by a person who is lodging a complaint and the complainant or his or her representative must - - (a) provide his or her full name, identity number and contact details; - (b) specify the nature of the complaint and the basis for the allegation; - (c) provide relevant information on the complaint; and - (d) specify the nature of recourse sought by the complainant. - (5) A written complaint must be lodged with the Chairperson of the Board. - (6) A written acknowledgement of receipt of the complaint must be issued within 5 (five) working days from the date of receipt of the complaint.
+- (1) A member of the public, body or an organ of state, including a member of the Service, who wishes to lodge a complaint must submit the complaint to the Chairperson in writing. - (2) A complaint made on behalf of another person may be lodged with the Chairperson, provided that the person on whose behalf a complaint is lodged consents thereto in writing. - (3) The requirement of consent shall not apply if the person on whose behalf a complaint is lodged is for some reason of legal incapacity unable to do so, or where the Chairperson has, in his or her sole discretion, authorized a deviation from this requirement. - (4) A complaint must be signed by the person who is lodging the complaint or the complainant or his or her representative must - - (a) provide his or her full name, identity number and contact details; - (b) specify the nature of the complaint and the basis for the allegation: - (c) provide relevant information on the complaint; and - (d) specify the nature of recourse sought by the complainant.

+- (5) A written complaint must be lodged with the Chairperson of the Board. - (6) A written acknowledgement of receipt of the complaint must be issued within 5 (five) working days from the date of receipt of the complaint

-Complaints lodged anonymously
+18 Complaints lodged anonymously

-- 18 (1) A complaint may not be lodged anonymously, unless exceptional circumstances require that this is done. - (2) Where the Chairperson has deemed it necessary that a complaint may be lodged anonymously, the complainant must provide the information referred to in Regulation 17(4)(b),(c)(d) and regulation 17(5).
+- (1) A complaint may not be lodged anonymously, unless exceptional circumstances justifies this. - (2) If the Chairperson deems it necessary that a complaint be lodged anonymously, the complainant must provide the information referred to in Regulations 17(4)(b),(c) and (d) and 17(5).

-Receiving, registering, processing, referring, and disposing of complaints
+19 Receiving, registering, processing, referring, and disposing of complaints

-- 19 (1) A complaint which falls outside the mandate of the Board may be referred in writing, within seven days of receipt of the complaint, to an appropriate authority or institution that is competent to deal with such complaint. - (2) Where a complaint has been referred in terms of sub regulation (1), the complainant must be informed in writing of such referral within seven days of such referral. - (3) A complaint which falls within the mandate of the Board must be registered in a computer-based register allocated for this purpose and the complainant must be informed in writing, within seven days of the receipt of the complaint, that his or her complaint has been received and referred to a committee for attention and follow-up.

-(4) A complaint which has been registered in terms of sub-regulation (3) must be disposed of within one month or such other period that the Board may authorize in writing.
+- (1) A complaint falling outside the mandate of the Board may be referred in writing, within seven days of receipt of the complaint, to an appropriate authority or institution that is competent to deal with the complaint. - (2) If a complaint has been referred in terms of sub regulation (1), the complainant must be informed in writing of such referral within seven days of such referral. - (3) A complaint falling within the mandate of the Board must be registered in a computer-based register and the complainant must be informed in writing, within seven days of the receipt of the complaint, that his or her complaint has been received and referred to a committee for attention and follow-up. - (4) A complaint registered in terms of sub-regulation (3) must be disposed of within one month or such other period as the Board may authorize in writing.

-Appointment and composition of complaints assessment committee
+20 Appointment and composition of complaints assessment committee

-- 20 (1) The Board must appoint an assessment committee of not more than three persons contemplated in section 15AA(2) to assess the complaint. - (2) The assessment committee must include a member of the Board - (a) who has knowledge and experience in forensic science, if the complaint relates to forensic science; - (b) who has knowledge and experience in human rights law, if the complaint relates to a human rights violation; or - (c) who has knowledge and experience in ethics relating to forensic science, if the complaint relates to unethical conduct. - (3) The Board must appoint the assessment committee within seven days upon receipt of a complaint.
+- (1) The Board must appoint an assessment committee of not more than three persons contemplated in section 15AA(2) to assess the complaint. - (2) The assessment committee must include a person - (a) who has knowledge and experience in forensic science, if the complaint relates to forensic science; - (b) who has knowledge and experience in human rights law, if the complaint relates to a human rights violation; or - (c) who has knowledge and experience in ethics relating to forensic science, if the complaint relates to unethical conduct. - (3) The Board must appoint the assessment committee within seven days upon receipt of the complaint.

-Assessment of a complaint
+21 Assessment of a complaint